 Most modern POS systems provide actionable data, such as transaction types, size, and the employee associated with the sale.
 Similarly, business security cameras give you eyes on what’s happening in your locations.

-However, unless all of your data sources are integrated with your video surveillance system, you won’t see the information you want when you need it.
+However, unless all of your data sources are integrated with your video security system, you won’t see the information you want when you need it.
 Here’s a refresher on POS security.
 The article details why you need to have matching POS camera footage to protect this vulnerable equipment.

 Exception-based reporting tools reduce POS employee theft